jhpyle/docassemble/_docs/docker.md

   that causes Apache to use the Python virtualenv.
 * `docassemble/Docker/docassemble-supervisor.conf`: [supervisor]
   configuration file.
 * `docassemble/Docker/docassemble.wsgi`: WSGI server file called by Apache.
+* `docassemble/Docker/docassemble.logrotate`: This file will be copied into `/etc/logrotate.d` and will control the rotation of the **docassemble** log file in `/usr/share/docassemble/log`.
+* `docassemble/Docker/apache.logrotate`: This replaces the standard
+  apache logrotate configuration.
+It does not compress old log files, so that it is easier to view them in the web application.
+* `docassemble/Docker/docassemble-syslogng.conf`: The configuration
+  for sending Apache and supervisor logs to the central log server.

 To build the image, run: